 - Files: How will you access your business files?
 Can you as easily collaborate on them when out of the office?
 Are you using technology like Microsoft OneDrive to access data from anywhere?

 Please feel free to reach out to us to discuss this.
-We are here to help.
+Our team is here to help.